 As an experienced teacher, you already know that effective teaching is perhaps the most important factor in determining student achievement.
 You can make all the difference in shaping young minds by spreading your passion for learning in the classroom.
 With a Master of Education degree in curriculum and instruction, you’ll stay up-to-date on trends and current research in effective teaching and use your own classroom as the basis for your research.
 You’ll work with your peers and professors to design multiple research projects that meet your specific classroom needs, using data from your classroom to make instructional decisions.
 You’ll draw from the knowledge and expertise of experienced teachers and professors to enhance your classroom practice and, ultimately, improve student outcomes.
 You’ll not only learn effective teaching methods for your students, but engage in meaningful professional development for yourself.
 At Mounty Marty, we truly believe in the importance of lifelong learning, one of our four Catholic Benedictine values.

 Portfolio or thesis: complete either a professional portfolio, comprised in part of your practicum research projects, or by writing a traditional research thesis.
 (30 credit hours)

 Coursework: complete your degree without a portfolio or thesis.
 (33 credit hours)

 - Save time.
 The six core courses are offered in a compressed summer format.

 - Immediate impact.
-During the school year, teachers use practica designed in summer courses in their own classrooms, requiring no visits to a Mount Marty campus.
+During the school year, practica occur in your own classroom, requiring no visits to a Mount Marty campus.